Japan Highly Skilled Professional Points Calculator

 Education Bands

 Japan places strong emphasis on formal academic qualifications, especially in fields related to your intended work.
-In this calculator:
+In this calculator, the degree category is a straightforward proxy for the educational strength of your profile.

 • Doctorate (PhD or equivalent): 30 points